Vonng/pigsty/docs/PGSQL.md

 - [Identity](PGSQL-CONF#identity): Parameters used for describing a PostgreSQL cluster
 - [Primary](PGSQL-CONF#primary): Define a single instance cluster
 - [Replica](PGSQL-CONF#replica): Define a basic HA cluster with one primary & one replica
-- [Offline](PGSQL-CONF#offline): Define a dedicated instance for OLAP/ETL/Interactive queries
+- [Offline](PGSQL-CONF#offline): Define a dedicated instance for OLAP/ETL/Interactive queries.
 - [Sync Standby](PGSQL-CONF#sync-standby): Enable synchronous commit to ensure no data loss
-- [Quorum Commit](PGSQL-CONF#quorum-commit):   Use quorum sync commit for even higher consistency level
+- [Quorum Commit](PGSQL-CONF#quorum-commit):   Use quorum sync commit for an even higher consistency level
 - [Standby Cluster](PGSQL-CONF#standby-cluster): Clone an existing cluster and follow it
 - [Delayed Cluster](PGSQL-CONF#delayed-cluster): Clone an existing cluster for emergency data recovery
 - [Citus Cluster](PGSQL-CONF#citus-cluster): Define a Citus distributed database cluster